 Immediately what springs to my mind is stress, elevated cortisol levels and ultimately adrenal fatigue.
 Naturopath Tania Flack has covered these issues in detail in this article.

 When you think of being stressed, it’s easy to imagine someone flogging themselves at work until all hours trying to finish that essential deadline, but there are so many other factors to consider:

 - Poor sleep quality

 - to name but a few…

-So if you feel like you just can’t shift those extra kilos and are constantly running up hill, then I highly recommend you check out this post!
-Over to Tania…
+So if you feel like you just can’t shift those extra kilos and are constantly running up hill, then I highly recommend you put the kettle on, sit down and enjoy the article below, over to Tania …

 What is Adrenal Exhaustion?